apatel517/End-to-End-340B-Prescriptions-Data-Compliance-Monitoring-Pipeline-Microsoft-Fabric-Power-BI-/README.md

 - Use pivot tables and VLOOKUPs to generate monthly reports.
 - Slow, error-prone, and reactive.

-With thousands of **prescriptions per month**, manual checks cannot scale—and mistakes can cost millions.
+With thousands of **prescriptions per month**, manual checks cannot scale and mistakes can cost millions.

 ---